Tumo Center for Creative Technologies: TUMO Lyon, Auvergne-Rhône-Alpes

-A new TUMO in France: TUMO Lyon, Auvergne-Rhône-Alpes is the second Center in France.
+TUMO Lyon, Auvergne-Rhône-Alpes is the second Center in France.
 It opened in January 2022 on the Campus Région du Numérique à Charbonnières.
-The center allows free education in 8 areas: programming, animation, video games, graphic design, cinema, robotics, music and 3D modelling for 12-18 year olds.
+The center allows free education in 8 areas: programming, animation, video games, graphic design, cinema, robotics, music and 3D modeling for 12–18 year olds.

 TUMO Kyiv

 Located in the 18th century Arsenal Factory, recently turned into a technology hub, TUMO Kyiv will enable Ukrainian teens to master skills at the intersection of tech and design, including computer programming, animation, robotics, graphic design and more.

+TUMO Coimbra

+TUMO Coimbra is the first to open in Portugal, in September 2023, with new locations already planned in Lisbon, Porto and Braga after Coimbra.
+The building is located in the old post office, next to the city market and the town hall.
+The first centre is part of a nationwide expansion, led by Pedro Santa Clara, that aims to disrupt formal education in the country and bring young Portuguese closer to various creative and digital skills.
+More than 1,000 young people are expected to attend in the first year at TUMO Coimbra.

+The project is being realized through the initiative of sponsors such as Critical Software, Paulo Marques and Pedro Bizarro (founders of Feedzai), Licor Beirão, Oxy Capital, Coimbra City Council, Altice Portugal, La Caixa Foundation, the Santander Foundation and the Fundação Calouste Gulbenkian.

 TUMO Los Angeles

 In June 2021, Adrin Nazarian announced $9 million in state funding to establish a TUMO location in the southeast San Fernando Valley.

 Serj Tankian, a member of TUMO's Advisory Board, has stated that the Los Angeles center will be located in North Hollywood.
 He has emphasized "the fact that it's in L.A., we can get actors, we can get filmmakers.
 I think the creative side, especially the entertainment creative side of the TUMO L.A, is gonna have a VIP list.
 I'm gonna get hassled to hassle people basically, for the next couple of years.